curl/everything-curl/cmdline-urls.md

 with only one slash, but curl doesn't support any of them.
 There are two additional notes to be aware of, about the number of slashes:

-curl allow some illegal syntaxes and try to correct them internally so it will also understand and accept URLs with one or three slashes, even though they are in fact not properly formed URLs. curl does this because the browsers started this practice so it has lead to such URLs being used in the wild every
+curl allow some illegal syntax and try to correct it internally; so it will also understand and accept URLs with one or three slashes, even though they are in fact not properly formed URLs. curl does this because the browsers started this practice so it has lead to such URLs being used in the wild every